bishishta/Information-Visualization/DS5500_HW4/README.md

 #### Proportion of each district’s total funding that will be lost:

 ![Proportion of each district’s total funding that will be lost []{label="histogram"}](solution_figures/prob1.png)
-###### Figure 1: Histogram showing distribution of school district's according to total revenue cut range
+###### Figure 1: Histogram showing distribution of school district according to proportion of total revenue cut range

 ![Proportion of each district’s total funding that will be lost []{label="histogram"}](solution_figures/prob1_boxplot.png)
 ###### Figure 2: Distribution of proportion of total funding to be cut for school districts with budget cut